The Traitors: Faithful Representation on our screens

 Remi Brand

-Remi Brand is a journalism-trained digital marketer infatuated by language, with an undying passion for music.
-He joined Gritty to help them on their mission to evolve the media landscape to one that truly reflects our incredibly diverse society.
+Remi Brand is a journalism-trained digital marketer, with an undying passion for music and culture.
+He joined Gritty Talent on their mission to help the media landscape transform to one that is truly inclusive.

 Previous